-In this blog, we’ll go through how you can use CoinJar (or any other bitcoin service) to stay connected with your money back home.
+In this blog, we’ll go through how you can use CoinJar (to buy bitcoin) or any other bitcoin service to stay connected with your money back home.
 With a little know-how you can use bitcoin to access your money as cash, in any local currency, wherever you go.

 Cryptocurrencies are distributed payment networks that allow you to transfer value instantly and globally, with low fees.
 For this tutorial, we’ve used CoinJar but you can apply this to any cryptocurrency service that offers currency conversion and a wallet.

 Set up is free and instant, you can use a CoinJar to hold cash, and buy bitcoin.